revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 ---

-2. What do you understand by Monolithic Architectural style?
+2.What do you understand by Monolithic Architectural style?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)